 Diluted Atropine eye drops – These drops are to be instilled once a day before bed.
 Many studies have been done charting the effectiveness of these drops in slowing the progression.
 This allows for patients that do not want to wear contact lenses the freedom to continue wearing glasses.

-The end goal for myopia control is to help decrease the long-term health risks related with increasing nearsightedness.
+The end goal for myopia control is to help decrease the long-term health risks related to increasing nearsightedness.
 Also, to make sure patients remain in the prescription range for possible refractive surgery as some patients do not qualify if their myopia is too high.
-These are the reasons we have decided to take a proactive approach to treating myopia progression.
+These are the reasons we have decided to take a proactive approach to treat myopia progression.